Divisibility questions in commutative algebraic groups

-In the case of elliptic curves the problem has been widely studied since 2001 and recently a complete answer has been proved when $k=\QQ$.
-The answer is affirmative when $q$ is a prime $p$ (see \cite{DZ}, \cite{Won}) and for powers $p^l$, where $p\geq 5$ and $l\geq 2$ (see \cite{PRV2}).
-On the contrary, the answer is negative for $q=p^l$, with $p\in \{2,3\}$ and $l\geq 2$ (see \cite{Cre}, \cite{DZ2}, \cite{Pal}, \cite{Pal3}).
-For a general number field $k$, the answer is still positive when $q$ is a prime $p$ (see \cite{DZ}, \cite{Won}).
-With a mild hypothesis on $k$, the proof of \cite[Theorem 1]{DZ3} implies the following statement (see also \cite{PRV}).
+In the case of elliptic curves the problem has been widely studied since 2001.
+The answer is affirmative when $q$ is a prime $p$ (see \cite{DZ} and \cite{Won}), for every $k$.
+For all powers $2^n$, with $n\geq 2$ there are explicit counterexamples over $\QQ$ (see \cite{Cre}, \cite{DZ2}, \cite{Pal}, \cite{GR}) and for $3^n$, with $n\geq 2$ there are explicit counterexamples both over $\QQ$ (see \cite{Cre}) and over $\QQ(\z_3)$ (see \cite{Pal}, \cite{Pal3}).
+For all powers of a prime $p\geq 5$ the answer is affirmative over $\QQ$ (see \cite{PRV2}).
+Moreover if $k$ does not contain the field $\QQ(\z_p+\z_p^{-1})$, where $\z_p$ is a p-th root of the unity, the local-global divisibility holds for all powers of every prime $p>( 3^{[k:\Q] /2} + 1 )^2$ (see \cite{PRV}).

-\begin{thm} Let $p$ be a prime.
-Let $\E$ be an elliptic curve defined over a number field $k$ which does not contain the field $\Q(\z_p+\z_p^{-1})$, where $\z_p$ is a primitive $p$th root of the unity.
-If $\E$ does not admit any $k$-rational isogeny of degree $ p $, then the local-global principle holds for divisibility by $p^l$ in $\E$ over $k$, for every positive integer $l$. \end{thm}

-The hypothesis that $k$ does not contain $\Q(\z_p+\z_p^{-1})$ is necessary (see \cite[Sec.
-6]{PRV2}).
-Stronger criteria for the local-global divisibility in elliptic curves have been given in \cite{PRV} and \cite{PRV2}.
-In particular there exists a prime $p_k$, depending only on $k$, such that if $p>p_k$ then the answer is positive for divisibility by $p^l$, for all $l\geq 1$.
-Here we prove the following statements that assures the local-global divisibility by $p$ on some abelian varieties of higher dimension satisfying certain conditions.